 Although Bianca's still working on the spider enemies we showed off last issue, she's put that on the back burner for now in order to craft some icons that will be used throughout the game's menu systems.

-Bianca's icon work includes items for individual pieces of armor, various weapons, and additional in-game items such as our Kris (EXP), magic jewelry pieces, and healing potions.
+Bianca's icon work includes items for individual pieces of armor, various weapons, and additional in-game items such as our Kris (XP), magic jewelry pieces, and healing potions.
 Check it out!

 Cass's world continues to be consumed by crafting the stone buildings and houses that will be used throughout the game.